-When searching for CPA, first and foremost, you want to make sure they already work with clients who are doing what you are doing, which in my case are apartment investors, or more specifically, apartment syndicators.
+When searching for an investment CPA, first and foremost, you want to make sure they already work with clients who are doing what you are doing, which in my case are apartment investors, or more specifically, apartment syndicators.
 Therefore, the first question I would ask in an introductory email or phone call is, do you currently work with other apartment syndicators?*

 If they don’t know what apartment syndications is, that’s obviously an indicator that they don’t work with syndicators.

 If they know what apartment syndication is, but they don’t work with any syndicators, that’s not necessarily a deal breaker.
 However, I would recommend finding someone else because you don’t want them learning the ins-and-outs of apartment syndication on your dime.
-You want a CPA who already knows the types of tax deductions you can take and knows the apartment syndication business model.
+You want an investment CPA who already knows the types of tax deductions you can take and knows the apartment syndication business model.

 If they do know what apartment syndication is AND they currently represent syndicators, then the next step is scheduling an in-person interview, with the purpose of getting into their tactics.
 To accomplish this goal, ask the following 9 questions:

 - How are your fees structured?
-Get an understanding of exactly how you will be charge.
+Get an understanding of exactly how you will be charged.
 Will there be fees for each time you call in?
 Can you give them a quick call every now and then and not be charged?
 Do their fees include the tax return at the end of the year or is that separate?
 Do they charge a monthly retainer for conversations?
 How do they structure bookkeeping fees?

 - Who will be your point person?
 When you sign up for their services, who will you be engaging with?
-Will it be someone right out of college, a partner, or a mid-level CPA?
+Will it be someone right out of college, a partner, or a mid-level real estate CPA?

 - Does the CPA offer a secure portal to transfer sensitive files back and forth?
 Tax documents contain a lot of personally identifiable information (social security numbers, adjusted gross income, etc.) via regular email.
-Stolen identifies can wreak havoc on your personal and professional lives for years
+Stolen identities can wreak havoc on your personal and professional lives for years

 - How proactive are you with tax planning and how to your tax planning services work?